 This bill mandates the Election Law Enforcement Commission (ELEC) to annually adjust the monetary threshold for the pay-to-play prohibition related to contracts with State, county, municipal, school board, and fire district entities.
-The adjustment, which must occur by December 1 each year, aims to align the threshold with the public bidding threshold established for counties and municipalities, or for school districts, as applicable.
-Currently, the threshold is set at $17,500, but the bill allows for this amount to be increased to match the public bidding threshold, which is currently $44,000 and adjusted every five years.
-The bill also stipulates that any entity without a qualified purchasing agent will remain subject to the existing threshold of $17,500.
+The adjustment must align with the public bidding threshold established for counties and municipalities, which is currently set at $44,000 and is reviewed every five years.
+The new thresholds will apply to entities that have designated a qualified purchasing agent, while those without such an agent will remain subject to the existing threshold of $17,500.

-Additionally, the bill amends several sections of existing law to incorporate the new threshold adjustments.
-It specifies that contracts exceeding the adjusted threshold cannot be entered into if the business entity has made campaign contributions to any candidate committee of an elected official in the relevant jurisdiction during the preceding year.
-The amendments also clarify the reporting requirements for business entities regarding political contributions when bidding for contracts.
-Overall, the bill aims to enhance transparency and reduce potential conflicts of interest in public contracting processes.
+Additionally, the bill amends several sections of existing law to incorporate the new threshold values.
+Specifically, it modifies the language to reflect that contracts exceeding the adjusted threshold will not be permitted if the business entity has made campaign contributions to relevant candidate committees within a specified timeframe.
+The bill aims to enhance transparency and accountability in public contracting by ensuring that contributions do not influence contract awards, thereby promoting fair competition in the procurement process.

 Statutes affected: